 Jira is the flagship product by Atlassian.
-It is a feature-rich and highly-customizable project management system that lets you manage all aspects of your business.
+While Jira caters mostly to software development teams, it's a feature-rich and highly-customizable project management system that lets you manage all aspects of your business.
 It may not be suitable for new freelancers because of the comprehensive range of advanced features it offers.
-However, it will be a brilliant choice for busy freelancers who work on unlimited tasks with multiple clients.
+However, it will be a great choice for busy freelancers who work on unlimited tasks with multiple clients.

 - Scrum boards

 - Roadmaps and other project management options

 - Agile reporting

 Pricing: Jira has four plans: Free, Standard ($7.5 per user/month), Premium ($14.50 per user/month), and Enterprise (custom pricing).